 “A coalition of public and private funders should support the development and implementation of a first round of local-, state-, and national-level strategic business plans to guide transitions toward a reformed financing structure for high-quality early care and education.”

-Presentation to the Prenatal to Three Policy Forum, October 2020 (starts at about minute 46:00)
+October 2020 Prenatal to Three Policy Forum (starts at about minute 46:00)

 Additional Information on National Efforts to Transform the Financing of Early Care and Education:

 New America’s Transforming the Financing of Early Care and Education: A Multimedia Guidebook